great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 import Prerequsities from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This how-to guide demonstrates advanced examples for configuring a Checkpoint using ``test_yaml_config``. **Note:** For a basic guide on creating a new Checkpoint, please see [How to create a new Checkpoint](../../../guides/validation/checkpoints/how_to_create_a_new_checkpoint.md).
+This how-to guide demonstrates advanced examples for configuring a <TechnicalTag tag="checkpoint" text="Checkpoint" /> using ``test_yaml_config``. **Note:** For a basic guide on creating a new Checkpoint, please see [How to create a new Checkpoint](../../../guides/validation/checkpoints/how_to_create_a_new_checkpoint.md).

 ``test_yaml_config`` is a convenience method for configuring the moving parts of a Great Expectations deployment.
-It allows you to quickly test out configs for Datasources, Stores, and Checkpoints. ``test_yaml_config`` is primarily intended for use within a notebook, where you can iterate through an edit-run-check loop in seconds.
+It allows you to quickly test out configs for <TechnicalTag tag="datasource" text="Datasources" />, <TechnicalTag tag="store" text="Stores" />, and Checkpoints. ``test_yaml_config`` is primarily intended for use within a notebook, where you can iterate through an edit-run-check loop in seconds.

 <Prerequisites>